Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 id: pt6kzbutl4wmnf8xsg4iurb
 title: torchcell.tasks
 desc: ''
-updated: 1706958740008
+updated: 1707150383291
 created: 1690514887023m
 ---
 ![[user.mjvolk3.torchcell.tasks.future#future]]
 [[Outline|dendron://torchcell/paper.outline]]

+## 2024.02.05

+- [ ] Rewrite adapter for `DmfCostanzo2016`
+- [ ] Fix the use of datamodels on `Kuzmin2018` this will involve rewriting the `extract_systematic_gene_names`, just follow example from `Costanzo2016`.
+Also make all genotype perturbations list.
+- [ ] Rewrite adapter for `SmfKuzmin2018`
+- [ ] Rewrite adapter for `DmfKuzmin2018`
+- [ ] Rewrite adapter for `TmfKuzmin2018`
+- [ ] Look into running apptainer locally so we can have some consistency between `local` and `Delta`.
+- [ ] Setup small build with these 5 datasets on local neo4j-4.4.30.
+Not sure if there is a distinction between this and community version.
+- [ ] Test query to get `Dmf` data for `DCell` benchmark.
+Take only deletions for benchmark dataset.
+Verify with `Dcell` publication.
+- [ ] Run query locally and write lmdb.
+- [ ] Write class for getting indices on lmdb and write indices to `processed`. lmdb should be a cell dataset and should be written to `/scratch`.
+Indices for fitness dataset can include: `deletion_number`, `experiment_name`, `p_value_threshold` (check supplementary for this one.)
+- [ ] Document download steps for neo4j db.
+- [ ] Get rid of the `preprocess_config.json
+- [ ] Change `reference_environment` to `environment`

+## 2024.02.04

+- [x] Check that we can still write to the database.
+- [x] Get querying working.

 ## 2024.02.03

 - [x] Dockerfile python.
-- [ ]
-- [ ] Document download steps
+- 🔲 Document download steps
-- [ ] CI/CD for docker image builds queued on changes in Dockerfile or version of `torchcell` lib.
+- 🔲 CI/CD for docker image builds queued on changes in Dockerfile or version of `torchcell` lib. → moved [[user.mjvolk3.torchcell.tasks.future#future]]
-- [ ] Check that we can still write to the database
+- 🔲 Check that we can still write to the database
-- [ ] Test a query from the database.
+- 🔲 Test a query from the database.
-- [ ] Write a query to produce an lmdb in some output dir. `/scratch` on delta.
+- 🔲 Write a query to produce an lmdb in some output dir. `/scratch` on delta.

 ## 2024.02.02

 - [x] Paper outline state of things → [[Outline|dendron://torchcell/paper.outline]]
+- [x] Correct the data schema → guessed around when this completed.
-- [ ] Rewrite the adapter for `DmfCostanzo`.
+- 🔲 Rewrite the adapter for `DmfCostanzo`.
-- [ ] Document the process for downloading a dbms.
+- 🔲 Document the process for downloading a dbms.
-- [ ] Test query script on delta
+- 🔲 Test query script on delta

 ## 2024.02.01

 - [x] Test the dbms on Delta with an interactive terminal.
 - [x] Build db with sbatch script. →  `apptainer build neo4j_4.4.30_community.sif docker://neo4j:4.4.30-community`
-- [ ] Document the process for downloading a dbms.
+- 🔲 Document the process for downloading a dbms.

 ## 2024.01.31

 - [x] Replace `Sgd` with the correct `Sga` for synthetic genetic array.
 - [x] We can simplify the data model [[Issues with the Current Data Scheme that Uses Different Named Phenotypes|dendron://torchcell/torchcell.datamodels.ontology_pydantic#issues-with-the-current-data-scheme-that-uses-different-named-phenotypes]].
 Do this first for `Costanzo`.
-- [ ] Rewrite the adapter for `SmfCostanzo` and `DmfCostanzo`.
+- 🔲 Rewrite the adapter for `SmfCostanzo` and `DmfCostanzo`.
-- [ ] Get rid of the `preprocess_config.json
+- 🔲 Get rid of the `preprocess_config.json
-- [ ] Fix the use of datamodels on `Kuzmin2018` this will involve rewriting the `extract_systematic_gene_names`, just follow example from `Costanzo2016`.
+- 🔲 Fix the use of datamodels on `Kuzmin2018` this will involve rewriting the `extract_systematic_gene_names`, just follow example from `Costanzo2016`.
 Also make all genotype perturbations list.

-- [ ] Correct the data schema
-- [ ] Check the run with modified edges. → Crashed due to memory 60GB tied up in memory and another 40 GB in something called Fig and Media.
-Not sure what that is. → Going to commit first to see if we can run this db build on Delta.
+- [x] Check the run with modified edges. → Crashed due to memory 60GB tied up in memory and another 40 GB in something called Fig and Media.
+Not sure what that is. → Going to commit first to see if we can run this db build on Delta. → Gave up on rebuild locally.
-- [ ] Revert get_edges to old version.
+- 🔲 Revert get_edges to old version.
-- [ ] Write Cron Job for Db build
+- [x] Write Cron Job for Db build → instead moving to delta and a locally.
+Move to [[user.mjvolk3.torchcell.tasks.future#future]]

 ## 2024.01.30